Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Conclusions and a discussion of the impact of the new metrics

 In conclusion, the key contribution is the introduction of easily computable and continuous elastic metrics in Definition~\ref{dfn:Elm} and \ref{dfn:high-Elm} on periodic sequences considered up to several equivalences.
-Main Theorems~\ref{thm:Elm}, \ref{thm:complexity}, \ref{thm:continuity}, \ref{thm:TVI}, \ref{thm:high-Elm} resolved Problem~\ref{pro:metric} for periodic sequences in all dimensions.
-Even the case $n=1$ was open and required several new ideas such as using the specific Minkowski metric $||v||_{\infty}$, which respects multiple periods.
+Main Theorems~\ref{thm:complexity}, \ref{thm:continuity}, \ref{thm:TVI}, \ref{thm:high-Elm} resolved Problem~\ref{pro:metric} for 1-periodic sequences in any $\R^n$.
+Even the case $n=1$ was open and required several new ideas such as comparing multiples of sequences with different periods using the Minkowski metric $||v||_{\infty}$.

-Problem~\ref{pro:metric} remains open for dimensions $n\geq 2$ because the last two conditions on exact computability and continuity are the major obstacle for all attempts.
-For instance, Voronoi domains are combinatorially unstable for finite sets and even for 2-dimensional lattices.
+Problem~\ref{pro:metric} is open for $k$-periodic sequences with $k\geq 2$ because conditions~(\ref{pro:metric}(d,e) on exact computability and continuity are the major obstacles.
+For instance, Voronoi domains \cite{aurenhammer1991voronoi} are combinatorially unstable for finite point sets and even for 2-dimensional lattices.

-Example~\ref{exa:6-point_pair} illustrates how easily one can compute the elastic metric and distinguish any high-dimensional periodic sequences by their complete invariant $\TVI$ as expected by Theorem~\ref{thm:TVI}.
-The recent developments in Periodic Geometry include continuous maps of Lattice Isometry Spaces in dimension two \cite{kurlin2022mathematics,bright2021geographic} and three \cite{kurlin2022complete,bright2021welcome}, and applications to materials science \cite{ropers2021fast,zhu2022analogy}.
-The latest ultra-fast and generically complete Pointwise Distance Distributions \cite{widdowson2021pointwise} justified the Crystal Isometry Principle (CRISP) saying that all real periodic crystals live in a common space of isometry classes of periodic point sets continuously parameterised by their complete invariants such as isosets \cite{anosova2021isometry}.
+Example~\ref{exa:6-point_pair} was the major motivation for the new complete invariant $\TVI$ to distinguish all counter-examples developed in materials science \cite{pozdnyakov2022incompleteness}, where the past methods failed.

-This research was supported by the £3.5M EPSRC grant `Application-driven Topological Data Analysis' (2018-2023, EP/R018472/1), the £10M Leverhulme Research Centre for Functional Materials Design, and the Royal Academy of Engineering Fellowship `Data Science for Next Generation Engineering of Solid Crystalline Materials' (2021-2023, IF2122/186).
+The finite case of ordered sequences from section~\ref{sec:finite} has practical applications to proteins whose tertiary structures are polygonal backbones of ordered $\alpha$-carbon atoms embedded into $\R^3$.
+One part of Proposition~\ref{prop:MCM} about the distance matrix $\DM$ might be folklore.
+The distance $\MCM_q$ based on cyclic distance matrices was not applied to protein prediction.